How to handle feelings of guilt

 Talk about it with someone

-Talking to someone about your guilt will offer an objective opinion on it.
+Talking to someone about your guilt will offer a different opinion on the situation and your actions.
 They might help you realise if you are feeling unnecessarily guilty.
 Saying a problem out loud can also help you to see it differently and make it seem more manageable.
 You could talk to a family member, a friend, or consider going for counselling to speak to someone in confidence.
-If you are a young Traveller, and would like to speak to a counsellor that specifically works with Travellers, the Traveller Counselling Service can also offer support to you.

 Identify why you are feeling unrealistic pressure

-If you are putting unnecessary pressure on yourself it might be influenced by an external factor.
-For example a parent, guardian or friend might be expecting too much of you.
+If you are putting unnecessary pressure on yourself, it may be influenced by an external factor.
+For example, a parent, guardian or friend might be expecting too much of you.
 Try to talk to them and explain how you are feeling.
-They may not have realised the affect their behaviour was having on you.
+They may not have realised the effect their behaviour was having on you.

 Some external factors are harder to deal with.
-For example, if you feel guilty every time you spend money because your parents or guardians are struggling financially.
-This can be tricky but discussing it with them might help.
+For example, you might be feeling guilty every time you spend money because your parents or guardians are struggling financially.
+This can be tricky but discussing it with your guardian(s) might help.
 They might outline what they see as ‘fair’ spending and what they see as excessive.
 This way you know what you can spend and don’t need to feel guilty about it.

-For advice on dealing with conflict with your parents our article How can I get along with my parents? might help.
+For further advice on dealing with conflict with your parents our article getting along with my parents might help.

 Find out if your guilt is related to something else

-You may be experiencing irrational guilt as a result of a different problem.
-Try to identify what else is going on in your life that could be causing you difficulty, when this problem is resolved it may help to lighten your feelings of irrational guilt.
+You may be experiencing unhealthy guilt as a result of a different problem.
+Try to identify what else is going on in your life that could be causing you difficulty.
+When this problem is resolved, you may find that your feelings of guilt may diminish.
+While the feeling of unhealthy guilt may lessen with resolution of the problem, it’s important to also reflect on why this unresolved problem led to feelings of guilt in the first place.
+Working with an accredited psychotherapist or other mental health professional can guide you through this process of self-reflection.

-If you think you might be experiencing anxiety, depression or another mental health issue have a look at our mental health page or our help section for more information.
+If you think you might be experiencing anxiety, depression or another mental health issue, learn more from the Mental Health section of our website.

 Feeling overwhelmed and want to talk to someone?